Sublattice modulated superconductivity in the Kagome Hubbard model: Truncated Unity FRG

 While the natural energy scale of the non-interacting theory is determined by the bandwidth of the single particle spectrum, the situation becomes more delicate in the presence of interactions.
 Interaction effects establish collective ordering phenomena at energy scale several orders of magnitude below the strength of the bare interaction in the initial Hamiltonian due to screening by the non interacting background.
 To trace down the effective contribution of interactions to the physics at the important energy scales, a variety of renormalization procedures have been developed to incorporate higher order screening processes in the low energy effective theory.

-Among these, the functional renormalization group stands out by its unbiased differentiation of phases and is the natural method for the PDW analysis.
+Among these, the functional renormalization group stands out by its unbiased differentiation of phases and is the natural method for the analysis of spatially modulated states of matter like pair density waves (PDW) or sublattice modulated superconducting (SMS) orders as proposed in the manuscript.
 While we omit the basics of FRG itself by referencing to the literature \cite{doi:10.1080/00018732.2013.862020,RevModPhys.84.299} instead, we want to reintroduce the TUFRG \cite{LICHTENSTEIN2017100,Schober_2018} approximation here: We start out with the integro-differential equation of the functional renormalization group in its SU(2) reduced form:

 The exact perturbative expansion of the FRG vertex has already been truncated at the two-particle level to make the infinite hierarchy of coupled equations solvable.

 We furthermore exploit spin rotational invariance, which allows to consider the opposite spin channel only.
 The symmetric and antisymmetric part of the thereby obtained effective interaction resembles the singlet and triplet correlations respectively.
 For brevity we drop the spin and sublattice indices in all following formulae, which we retain as tensor dimensions of the object $V^{o_1o_2o_3o_4}_{\uparrow\downarrow\uparrow\downarrow}(\vec k_1, \vec k_2, \vec k_3)$.
 The exact order of indices can be inferred from the diagrammatic expression where the shape of the vertices indicates connected sublattices.